Aberdeen Quarry: History

 In April 1889, local stonemason Fredrick G. Zugelder filed a claim on an outcrop of granite looming above South Beaver Creek outside of Gunnison.
 Zugelder recognized the quality of the granite and presented a sample from the claim to managers who were tasked with choosing the stone for the exterior of the State Capitol Building being built in Denver.
 The building managers examined dozens of rock samples from across the state and considered the quarries and their respective capacities to supply the needed granite in just a few-years time.
 On June 26, 1889, it was announced that the Zugelder Quarry granite would be used to construct the superstructure the State Capitol Building.
 Within days, Scotsman David Duff Seerie (one of the capitol contractors), Zugelder, and Zugelder's cousin filed a claim to the quarry.
 This claim gave the quarry the name Aberdeen.

 William Geddes and Seerie had been contracted to build the capitol's superstructure and it was this firm that oversaw the quarrying at Aberdeen.
 Zugleder served in several roles at the quarry including yard foreman.
 Work was quick and quarrying was underway within weeks.

 Wagon roads provided access to the Aberdeen Quarry, but the quarried stone would need to be shipped to Denver by rail.
 A narrow-gage Denver and Rio Grande line passed approximately 5 mi north of the quarry, and the railroad agreed to build, at their own expense, a spur to the quarry.
 Construction of the spur began on June 30, 1889, and within a month the spur allowed delivery of needed quarrying equipment.
 By August 1, 50 to 60 workers were working the quarry, and on August 14, the first load of granite left Aberdeen bound for Denver.

 The small community of Aberdeen arose along South Beaver Creek near the quarry, and it is estimated that the population ranged from 150 to 200 people during the three years the Capitol granite was quarried.
-The Aberdeen Post Office served the community in 1890 and 1891.
+The Aberdeen post office operated from February 15, 1890, until June 16, 1891.
 There was a small school and a general store.
 Many of the workers lived in a large bunk house and ate in a meal hall.
 Others, particularly those with families, lived in cabins and tents.